aws/aws-dynamodb-encryption-python/examples/README.md

-# AWS DynamoDB Encryption SDK Examples
+# AWS DynamoDB Encryption Client Examples

-This section features examples that show you how to use the AWS DynamoDB Encryption SDK.
+This section features examples that show you how to use the AWS DynamoDB Encryption Client.
 We demonstrate how to use the encryption and decryption APIs and how to set up some common configuration patterns.

 ## APIs

-The AWS DynamoDB Encryption SDK provides four high-level APIs: `EncryptedClient`, `EncryptedItem`, `EncryptedResource`, and `EncryptedTable`.
+The AWS DynamoDB Encryption Client provides four high-level APIs: `EncryptedClient`, `EncryptedItem`, `EncryptedResource`, and `EncryptedTable`.

 You can find examples that demonstrate these APIs